 Dry Spices and Condiments – Bay Leaves

 The bay leaves are the leaves of the laurel tree.
 They look good in shape and have smooth leaves.
 In addition to being used for seasoning, they can also be used as food decorations.
-The fragrant and aromatic aroma of the bay leaves is a kind of seasoning which is more commonly used in western food.
-The bay leaves itself is not edible and is cooked in food, mainly to add aroma to the food.
+The fragrant and aromatic aroma of the bay leaves is a kind of seasoning that is more commonly used in western food.
+The bay leaves themselves are not edible and is cooked in food, mainly to add aroma to the food.

 When adding bay leaves to food cooking, pay attention to the dosage.
-Do not add too much bay leaves.
-If too much bay leaves are added, the taste of the food itself will be covered by the taste of the bay leaves.
+Do not add too many bay leaves.
+If too many bay leaves are added, the taste of the food itself will be covered by the taste of the bay leaves.
 Generally, it is cooked.
 When you have a pot of food, you can satisfy the taste by placing one or two bay leaves.